 - a.
-Description This initiative provides increase in funding for custodial and trash disposal services in contributing to the maintenance of cleanliness and health standards in Prince William County. - b.
-Service Level Impacts Existed service level maintained.
+Description This initiative provides funding for contractual cost increases associated with custodial and trash disposal services in contributing to the maintenance of cleanliness and health standards in Prince William County. - b.
+Service Level Impacts Existed service levels are maintained.